 More serious side effects need attention right away.
 If your child has the following symptoms and is using a PCA pump as an outpatient, stop the PCA pump and call 901-595-3300.

-- Changes in your child’s ability to think, confusion, or hallucinations (seeing things that are not there) may be caused by the pain medicine in the pump.
+- The pain medicine may cause changes in your child’s ability to think, confusion, or hallucinations (seeing things that are not there).

-- Excessive drowsiness could be a warning sign that the amount of pain medicine your child is taking is too much and could soon cause him to breathe too slowly.
+- If your child is very drowsy it could be a warning sign that the amount of pain medicine is too much and could soon cause slow breathing.
 To reduce this risk, the boost button usually should be pushed only by the child.
-If he is too sleepy to push the button, his sleepiness will lessen his ability to push it before his breathing is affected.
-If this problem is detected early, the sleepiness and slower breathing can be corrected by stopping the pump for a short time and arousing your child to be sure he is breathing well.
+If such a problem is detected early, the sleepiness and slower breathing can be corrected by stopping the pump for a short time and arousing your child to be sure breathing is normal.

 If your child stops breathing or is breathing less than _________ per minute: